Network address translation: Methods of translation

+NAT mapping vs NAT filtering

+RFC 4787 distinguishes between NAT mapping and NAT filtering.

+Section 4.1 of the RFC covers NAT mapping and specifies the translation of an external IP address and port number into an internal IP address and port number.
+It defines endpoint-independent mapping, address-dependent mapping and address- and port-dependent mapping, explains that these three possible choices do not relate to the security of the NAT as security is determined by the filtering behavior and then specifies "A NAT MUST have an 'Endpoint-Independent Mapping' behavior."

+Section 5 of the RFC covers NAT filtering and describes the criteria used by the NAT to filter packets originating from specific external endpoints.
+The options are endpoint-independent filtering, address-dependent filtering and address- and port-dependent filtering.
+Endpoint-independent filtering is recommended where maximum application transparency is required while address-dependent filtering is recommended where more stringent filtering behavior is most important.

+Some NAT devices are not compliant with RFC 4787 as they treat NAT mapping and filtering in the same way so that their configuration option for changing the NAT filtering method also changes the NAT mapping method (e.g. Netgate TNSR).

 Type of NAT and NAT traversal, role of port preservation for TCP

-The NAT traversal problem arises when peers behind different NATs try to communicate.
+NAT traversal problems arise when peers behind different NATs try to communicate.
 One way to solve this problem is to use port forwarding.
 Another way is to use various NAT traversal techniques.
 The most popular technique for TCP NAT traversal is TCP hole punching.

 TCP hole punching requires the NAT to follow the port preservation design for TCP.
 For a given outgoing TCP communication, the same port numbers are used on both sides of the NAT.
-NAT port preservation for outgoing TCP connections is crucial for TCP NAT traversal because, under TCP, one port can only be used for one communication at a time, so programs bind distinct TCP sockets to ephemeral ports for each TCP communication, rendering NAT port prediction impossible for TCP.
+NAT port preservation for outgoing TCP connections is crucial for TCP NAT traversal because, under TCP, one port can only be used for one communication at a time.
+Programs that bind distinct TCP sockets to ephemeral ports for each TCP communication, make NAT port prediction impossible for TCP.

 On the other hand, for UDP, NATs do not need port preservation.
 Indeed, multiple UDP communications (each with a distinct endpoint) can occur on the same source port, and applications usually reuse the same UDP socket to send packets to distinct hosts.
 This makes port prediction straightforward, as it is the same source port for each packet.

 Furthermore, port preservation in NAT for TCP allows P2P protocols to offer less complexity and less latency because there is no need to use a third party (like STUN) to discover the NAT port since the application itself already knows the NAT port.